SamuIdhayanI/Comparing-Game-Dev-Approaches/README.md

 ### Methodologies:
-#### Pygame

-  Pygame is a library used for game development in Python, offering granular control and benefiting from Python's capabilities but requiring more time investment in coding and architecture.
+- **Pygame:** Pygame is a library used for game development in Python, offering granular control and benefiting from Python's capabilities but requiring more time investment in coding and architecture.

-#### CORE

-  CORE is a modern game platform providing a more intuitive logic system and ready-to-use assets, accelerating game creation but potentially limiting detailed customization.
+- **CORE:** CORE is a modern game platform providing a more intuitive logic system and ready-to-use assets, accelerating game creation but potentially limiting detailed customization.
 ------------------------------------------------------------------------------------------------------------------------------

 #### Demo of the game developed from scratch using Pygame: